Miscellaneous hints#

 Note

-You an check if everything went as intented by checking to which file the new pycif
+You an check if everything went as intented by checking to which file the new pycif refers:

-Activate the virtual environment (if not already activated): source env-cif-bis/bin/activate
+Activate the virtual environment (if not already activated): source env-cif-bis/bin/activate.

-Then run python
+Then run python and do:

 >>> import pycif